-- 1. That the annual report and the financial statements for the year ended 31 March 2019, together with the report of the auditors thereon, be received. - 2.
+- 1. That the annual report and the financial statements for the year ended 31 March 2020, together with the report of the auditors thereon, be received. - 2.
 That BDO LLP be appointed as auditor of the Company to hold office until the conclusion of the next annual general meeting at which accounts are laid before the Company and their remuneration be determined by the directors. - 3.
-That Mark Quinn be re-appointed as a director of the Company. - 4.
-That Don Goulding be re-appointed as a director of the Company. - 5.
-That in substitution for any existing authority under Section 551 of the Companies Act 2006 (Act) but without prejudice to the exercise of any such authority prior to the date of this resolution, the directors of the Company be generally and unconditionally authorised in accordance with that section to allot shares in the Company and to grant rights (relevant rights) to subscribe for, or to convert any security into, shares in the Company up to an aggregate nominal amount of £300,000, such authority (unless previously renewed, varied or revoked by the Company in general meeting) to expire at midnight on 31 December 2020 or, if earlier, at the conclusion of the next annual general meeting of the Company, save that the Company may before the expiry of this authorisation make an offer or agreement which would or might require shares to be allotted or relevant rights to be granted after the expiry of this authorisation and the directors of the Company may allot shares or grant relevant rights in pursuance of any such offer or agreement as if the authorisation conferred hereby had not expired.
+That in substitution for any existing authority under Section 551 of the Companies Act 2006 (Act) but without prejudice to the exercise of any such authority prior to the date of this resolution, the directors of the Company be generally and unconditionally authorised in accordance with that section to allot shares in the Company and to grant rights (relevant rights) to subscribe for, or to convert any security into, shares in the Company up to an aggregate nominal amount of £300,000, such authority (unless previously renewed, varied or revoked by the Company in general meeting) to expire at midnight on 31 December 2021 or, if earlier, at the conclusion of the next annual general meeting of the Company, save that the Company may before the expiry of this authorisation make an offer or agreement which would or might require shares to be allotted or relevant rights to be granted after the expiry of this authorisation and the directors of the Company may allot shares or grant relevant rights in pursuance of any such offer or agreement as if the authorisation conferred hereby had not expired.